-Today's Date: Substitute: School/Dept/Org: Grade/Subject: Certificated SAEOP CONCERN / INCIDE Date Person(s) who repo Incident Occurred: s) who reported the incident: Student /olunteer Describe the Incident t below: substitute of op Administrator of department. lding level. eeting held with Administrator and otional union representation. or manager has conducted investiga man Resources for follow-up. - Signature and title of (Required) Administrator reporting concern Date Employee Signature Date e of complaint; provide copy of inc for investigation per Article III of th ne CBA taken
+Today's Date: Certificated SAEOP School/Dept/Org: Grade/Subject: Paraprofessional Derson(s) who reported the incident: Role of the person(s) who reported the incident: Parent Ve udent olunteer Describe the Incident below: ACTION TAKEN: Resolved at building level.
+Conference/meeting held with Administrator and employee to discuss concern.
+Advance notice given to the substitute of optional union representation.
+Administrator or manager has conducted investigation, requests employee no longer substitute at the school or department.
+Referred to Human Resources for follow-up.
+Signature and title of Administrator reporting concern (Required) Date Employee Signature Date HR USE ONLY: Notify employee of complaint; provide copy of inc Referred to HR for investigation per Article III of th Other: aken